 According to Hasegawa, the business sectors most eager to adopt automation and RPA services are the banking and the automotive sectors.
 “Banking is the first RPA industry, because their business heavily depends on best usage of digital data now.
 But all other sectors are interested in using UiPath in their business process including the automobile sector.
 UiPath is seen as versatile tool regardless of industries.”
 When it comes to the readiness to adopt RPA, Hasegawa said that the public sector has shown resistance in the beginning.
 “The public sector is a bit conservative to apply RPA to start with.
 Even so, the sector has a lot of routine paper work.
 Now the public sector is interested in adopting RPA and some of them are already trying it,” he explains.

-In Japan, UiPath’s Romanian connection has been its strength, Hasegawa says.
+In Japan, UiPath’s Romanian connection has been its strength, Hasegawa argues.
 “UiPath is the best tool to meet the sophisticated and demanding Japanese business requirements.This needs to be supported locally, therefore Daneil Dines’ decision to build a Japanese organization has been also appreciated by Japanese executives to show commitment with substantial investment in resources and Japanese legal contracts,” the UiPath Japan CEO points out.
 “Actually, we are not the first to arrive in Japan, but we are the first ones that started a real business in Japan in a most strategic way among leading RPA vendors.”

 “Many Japanese feel close to Romanians,” he says.
 “The Japanese view is that Romanians are diligent and sincere.
 Actually, in the beginning we had over 20 Romanian staff who helped UiPath implementation for major Japanese companies.
 So the Japanese fully appreciated the origin of UiPath in Romania.
 They understand that Romania has the education strength in computer science and mathematics.
 We also find Romania and Japan have lots in common in a sense of humbleness, which is also a major part of UiPath’s culture.”